By Sara Hoover

 quality accommodations to fellow students.

-accommodations and to teach them how to navigate the University.
+available accommodations and to teach them how to navigate the University.

 The office has supplied note-takers since its inception.
 Who receives these services